Anthony Precourt: MLS ownership

 Precourt, who had a stated interest in soccer, formed Precourt Sports Ventures LLC in 2012 and looked to invest in Major League Soccer.
-The firm bought the Columbus Crew SC from Clark Hunt for $68 million, then a record for a MLS franchise.
-At the first Crew match he attended, several months before the sale was finalized, the scoreboard at Mapfre Stadium caught fire and delayed kickoff for hours.
+The firm bought the Columbus Crew from Clark Hunt for $68 million, then a record for a MLS franchise.
+At the first Crew match he attended, several months before the sale was finalized, the scoreboard at Mapfre Stadium caught fire and delayed kickoff for about an hour.
 Under Precourt's ownership, the Crew hired Gregg Berhalter as its manager and first sporting director; and unveiled an updated brand identity that included a new logo and name with the suffix "SC".

 On October 17, 2017, Precourt Sports Ventures announced that it was considering moving the franchise in 2019 to Austin, Texas.
 The move came as a surprise to Columbus leaders and fans.
 After offering an apology on Twitter, Precourt was the focus of anger from the team's supporters, culminating in the establishment of the Save the Crew movement.

 In December 2018, Precourt Sports Ventures announced they had negotiated an agreement with the City of Austin to build a $242 million stadium on public land at 10414 McKalla Place, following an evaluation of several other city-owned properties.
 Construction began in 2019, and Q2 Stadium opened in 2021, hosting its first soccer match on June 16, 2021.

 On January 1, 2019, ownership of Crew SC was preliminarily transferred from Precourt Sports Ventures to a group composed of Dee and Jimmy Haslam and Dr. Pete Edwards, who pledged to keep the Crew in Columbus and build a new stadium in downtown Columbus.
-Austin FC was officially announced as the 27th MLS franchise on January 15, 2019 and is set to begin play in 2021.
+Austin FC was officially announced as the 27th MLS franchise on January 15, 2019 and began play in 2021.
 Precourt Sports Ventures was rebranded as Two Oak Ventures in July 2019, with Precourt remaining as CEO, and six Austin-based owners were added the following month.

 Personal life

 Precourt lives in Austin, Texas, with his wife Agatha and three children.
-His father is Jay Precourt, a former oil executive.
+His father was the oil tycoon and philanthropist Jay A. Precourt.